isaacnmm/pestpolicy-hugo2XX/content/posts/best-dog-brush-for-short-hair-shedding/index.md

 ##  [6.
 FURminator for Dogs Undercoat Deshedding Tool](https://www.amazon.com/dp/B0040QW33W/?tag=p-policy-20)

 Topping our list is the FURminator de-shedding brush thatll enable you de-shed your dog and achieve a full-deep dog wash.
-You can be assured that youll now stopping your [living space off dog hair](https://pestpolicy.com/can-[fleas](https://pestpolicy.com/best-cordless-vacuum-for-pet-hair/)-live-in-human-hair/) numerous times in a fortnight.
+You can be assured that youll now stopping your [living space off dog hair](https://pestpolicy.com/can-[fleas](https://pestpolicy.com/best-cordless-vacuum-for-pet-hair/)-live-in-human-hair/)numerous times in a fortnight.

-On quality, avoid brushes with bristles made from thin plastics or cheap wood as they'll break easily with short hair such as the chihuahua, Shih Tzu, or the pug [dog](https://pestpolicy.com/best-dog-backpack-carrier-for-hiking/).
-I would recommend this dog brush for cutting the hair thatll be falling off from your dogs dog onto the furniture, floors, coats, and car.
+On quality, avoid brushes with bristles made from thin plastics or cheap wood as they'll break easily with short hair such as the chihuahua, Shih Tzu, or the pug [dog](https://pestpolicy.com/best-dog-backpack-carrier-for-hiking/).I would recommend this dog brush for cutting the hair thatll be falling off from your dogs dog onto the furniture, floors, coats, and car.

 Luckily, this brush wont cut any hair on the topcoat, and thus the dogs undercoat will breathe easily and regulate the dogs temperature.
 For a dog with heavy hair shedding and particularly during spring or fall, you can use the FURminator deShedding brush about 12-15 times per month. - But, for light hair shedding, you can use the brush for roughly 15 minutes each time and about 2-3 times every week.